 This stimulant occurs naturally in tobacco leaves and is chiefly responsible for the plant’s addictive, psychoactive effects.
-While small doses of nicotine are not particularly harmful on their own, many other substances within tobacco leaves are dangerous and carcinogenic (cancer causing).
-Thus, nicotine is primarily responsible for the chronic illness and death that results from habitual tobacco consumption.
+While small doses of nicotine are not particularly harmful on their own, many other substances within tobacco leaves are dangerous and carcinogenic (cancer-causing).
+Thus, nicotine is primarily responsible for chronic illness and death that result from habitual tobacco consumption.

 Nicotine’s legality is one of the biggest failings in the United States’ substance control system.
 According to the World Health Organization (WHO), tobacco use is the leading cause of preventable death around the world.
 A conservative estimate suggests that tobacco causes around 6 million deaths every year.

 - Nicotine is as difficult to give up as heroin.

 - On average, tobacco smokers live ten years less than non-smokers.

 How is nicotine taken?